 In reinforced concrete construction, ASTM A615 rebar is one of the most widely used standards for reinforcing steel bars.
 Published by ASTM International, the ASTM A615 steel specification defines the requirements for hot-rolled carbon steel bars used in concrete reinforcement.
 The ASTM A615 standard (norma ASTM A615) is widely referenced in global construction markets, including North America, Latin America, and Asia.

-This article provides a detailed overview of ASTM A615 reinforcing bar, covering grade classification, chemical composition, mechanical properties, and common applications.
+This article provides a detailed overview of ASTM A615 reinforcing bar, covering chemical composition and mechanical properties tables, plus comparison with ASTM A706 and common engineering applications.

 ASTM A615 reinforcing bar specifies hot-rolled carbon steel rebars commonly used in bridges, buildings, foundations, and tunnels.